isomerpages/moe-ssrc/_initiatives/SSHR Thematic Grant/(Test Page) About the SSHR–TG.md

 <h3><strong>Social Science &amp; Humanities Research Thematic Grant</strong></h3>
 <p>The Social Science &amp; Humanities Research Thematic Grant (SSHR-TG)
-is the first major initiative launched in 2016 by the Social Science Research Council (SSRC) aimed at boosting SSH research in areas of strategic relevance to Singapore and Asia.</p>
+is the first major initiative launched in 2016 by the Social Science Research Council (SSRC) aimed at boosting social science and humanities research in areas of strategic relevance to Singapore and Asia.</p>
-<p>The SSRC is proud to have supported research and researchers, whose innovative
-approaches have advanced our understanding of the key issues facing Singapore and Singaporeans today.
-The projects supported span a variety of disciplines across the social sciences, humanities and even business fields.</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>